The bright future of pharmacies

 Here are potential future scenarios and technologies that could have a big impact on pharmacies.

-1. Health management centers, not just drug distributors
+Health management centers, not just drug distributors

 To get to the scenario where pharmacies focus on health management rather than drug distribution, organizational and even technological advances must be made.

-Technologies such as IT systems for labeling and inventory control e packaging of unit doses (already used in hospitals in the USA and UK) should be used more widely (in Italy excellent signals come from projects such as FidMed).
+Technologies such as computer systems for labeling and inventory control e packaging of unit doses (already used in hospitals in the USA and UK) should be used more widely (in Italy excellent signals come from projects such as FidMed).
 In this way the time dedicated to the selection and storage of medicines will be significantly reduced.

 With the spread of wearable sensors and health trackers the pharmacy of the future can help patients interpret data from their wearable devices by recommending minor health corrections or medications based on that data.

-2. Health consultancy and support for telemedicine
+Health consultancy and support for telemedicine

 Telemedicine will provide good support to the medical professionals themselves in cities and rural areas, to enrich the range of specialized services available to the community.